 With society growing further complex, and lifestyles changing, the importance of social welfare that provides technological and other means of lifestyle support is being recognized.
 Demands for infrastructural and environmental livelihood support will only continue to grow.

 The Life and Welfare Studies Major is a new discipline that intends to integrate household management, caregiving, medicine, and social welfare to design infrastructure for living that responds to societal needs.

-Furthermore, the provision of high quality assistance that takes into consideration the rights of both providers and recipients of welfare services is sought.
-Creation of a welfare safety net that can support the current generation is founded on this academic philosophy.
+Furthermore, the provision of high-quality assistance that takes into consideration the rights of both providers and recipients of welfare services is sought.
+The creation of a welfare safety net that can support the current generation is founded on this academic philosophy.

 Living Environment (Doctoral Course)